arnofiva/city-download-portal-codekit/README.md

 ## Features

-- Select an area to generate a mesh with using interactive tools, or by providing your own georeferencing data
+- Select an area to generate a mesh using interactive tools, or by providing your own georeferencing data
 - Export your selection to a `.glb` file for consumption in other programs
 - View georeferencing and measurment data about the selected area